codemod-com/website/cms/automations/ember-js-v5-object-new-constructor.md

 date: 2023-12-05T17:23:11.303Z
 seo:
   title: Ember.js V5 - Object New Constructor | Codemod.com
-  og:title: Ember.js V5 - Object New Constructor | Codemod.com
-  twitter:title: Ember.js V5 - Object New Constructor | Codemod.com
   description: This codemod replaces all calls to `new EmberObject()` with
-    `EmberObject.create()` and adds a `constructor` function to classes that extend from `EmberObject` so that the classes no longer extend from `EmberObject`. twitter:card: This codemod replaces all calls to `new EmberObject()` with `EmberObject.create()` and adds a `constructor` function to classes that extend from `EmberObject` so that the classes no longer extend from `EmberObject`. og:image: /assets/images/object-new-constructor.jpg
+    `EmberObject.create()` and adds a `constructor` function to classes that extend from `EmberObject` so that the classes no longer extend from `EmberObject`.
 ---
 This codemod replaces all calls to `new EmberObject()` with `EmberObject.create()` and adds a `constructor` function to classes that extend from `EmberObject` so that the classes no longer extend from `EmberObject`.